E2B Menu Editor

 - Click on ‘Save .cfg file‘ – ensure the file is saved or renamed to \MyCSM.cfg (not MyE2B.cfg)

-- Boot from the USB drive and check the Menu looks OK
+- Boot from the USB drive (you can use VBox+VMUB) and check that the Menu looks OK

-Now to ensure that all future .imgPTN files will use your new theme...
+Now to ensure that all future .imgPTN files that you make using the MPI Tool Kit will use your new theme…

 - Copy the MyCSM.cfg file to the MPI Tool Kit’s .\CUSTOM folder so that it will be used for all future .imgPTN files.
 Check the set HEADING= line is blank (or delete it) – otherwise all your .imgPTN files will have the same menu heading!